Losses

 All extra kwargs passed to CombinedLoss are passed to each of the loss functions, and the loss weights are used to scale the individual losses before combining them.

-If scalars is not given in the underlying loss functions, all the scalars given to the CombinedLoss are used.
+If scalers is not given in the underlying loss functions, all the scalers given to the CombinedLoss are used.

-If different scalars are required for each loss, the root level scalars of the CombinedLoss should contain all the scalars required by the individual losses.
-Then the scalars for each loss can be set in the individual loss config.
+If different scalers are required for each loss, the root level scalers of the CombinedLoss should contain all the scalers required by the individual losses.
+Then the scalers for each loss can be set in the individual loss config.

 training_loss: